 I hope you all enjoy this shortcut pulled pork recipe.
 You get your pulled pork in a fraction of the time without losing any of the delicious flavors!

-- Turn your Traeger onto smoke mode, or set it to about 180-190 degrees, or as close as you can get to that.
+- Turn your pellet grill onto smoke mode, or set it to about 180-190 degrees or as close as you can get to that.
 You want to really hit this hard with smoke.

-- Coat your pork roast with the Shoulder Rub and salt, and place on the grill.
+- Coat your pork roast with the Shoulder Rub and salt, and place it on the grill.

-- Take the roast off the smoker and place it on a rack in your Instant Pot.
-Pour in your apple juice or hard cider, seal the pot, and cook on high pressure for 1 hour.
+- Take the roast off the smoker and place it into your slow cooker.
+Pour in your apple juice or hard cider, cover, and let cook overnight.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.